Oceanic Exchanges (OcEx) is funded through the Transatlantic Partnership for Social Sciences and Humanities 2016 Digging Into Data Challenge.

 For more citation options, please visit our Open Science Framework page.

 Our website cover image depicts HMS Agamemnon laying the transatlantic telegraph cable in 1857 or 58.
 The cable was joined on 29 July, 1858.
-The pulic domain image was copied from Wikimedia.
+The public domain image was adapted from the scan on Wikimedia.